 Best of all is our snow removal.
 It’s amazing how quickly they turn snow covered slick streets into dry payment making our commutes much less stressful.
 It’s easy to see a major difference between our city streets and roadways such as US 31 or County Line Road that are maintained and cleared by other entities.

 STREETS IN DISTRICT 1

-Pearl Street had a total makeover including their sewers, sidewalks and storm water collection.
+A few years ago, Pearl Street had a total makeover including their sewers, sidewalks and storm water collection.
 Residents along both Camby & Horton Streets benefited from similar makeovers.
 Some of the homes along these streets were built in the early 60’s.
 Routing their sump pumps and gutters to street side was acceptable.
 This proved to be extremely hard on the streets.
-Eventually you could see how the streets were beginning to show the effects of the winter freezing/thawing as it caused the gutters along the side of the streets to become washed out looking.
-Homes along Brewer Place, Fairview North Drive and Fairview East Drive will be enjoying new curbs, underdrains and a new road surface very soon.
+Eventually you could see how the streets were beginning to show the effects of the winter freezing/thawing as it caused the gutters along the side of the streets to become washed out.
+Homes along Brewer Place, Fairview North Drive and Fairview East Drive are now enjoying new curbs, underdrains and a new road surface.
 Residents have a new pride in their neighborhood and property values have increased.